openstack/python-keystoneclient/doc/source/middlewarearchitecture.rst

   encoded CA file/bundle that will be used to verify HTTPS connections.
 * ``insecure``: (optional, default `False`) Don't verify HTTPS connections (overrides `cafile`).

+* ``signing_dir``: (optional) Directory used to cache files related to PKI tokens

+* ``memcached_servers``: (optional) If defined, the memcache server(s) to use for caching
+* ``token_cache_time``: (default 300) In order to prevent excessive requests and validations, the middleware uses an in-memory cache for the tokens the Keystone API returns.
+This is only valid if memcache_servers s defined.
+Set to -1 to disable caching completely.
+* ``memcache_security_strategy``: (optional) if defined, indicate whether token data should be authenticated or authenticated and encrypted.
+Acceptable values are MAC or ENCRYPT.
+If MAC, token data is authenticated (with HMAC) in the cache.
+If ENCRYPT, token data is encrypted and authenticated in the cache.
+If the value is not one of these options or empty, auth_token will raise an exception on initialization.
+* ``memcache_secret_key``: (mandatory if memcache_security_strategy is defined)
+   this string is used for key derivation.
 * ``include_service_catalog``: (optional, default `True`) Indicate whether to set the X-Service-Catalog header.
 If False, middleware will not ask for service catalog on token validation and will not set the X-Service-Catalog header.
+* ``enforce_token_bind``: (default ``permissive``) Used to control the use and type of token binding.
+Can be set to: "disabled" to not check token binding.
+  "permissive" (default) to validate binding information if the bind type is of a form known to the server and ignore it if not. "strict" like "permissive" but if the bind type is unknown the token will be rejected. "required" any form of token binding is needed to be allowed.
+Finally the name of a binding method that must be present in tokens.

 Caching for improved response
 -----------------------------